 - Ability to set time limits for the retention of certain data in WooCommerce.

-Free plugins like the WP GDPR Tools (GDPR) , Borlabs Cookie take on additional tasks, such as the integration of GDPR-compliant information on cookies.
+Free Plugins such as WP GDPR Tools (GDPR) or Borlabs Cookie take on additional tasks, such as the integration of GDPR -compliant information on cookies.
 You should also have these checked by a lawyer.
-For tracking solutions such as Google Analytics or Facebook Pixel there are specific guidelines to follow.
+Special guidelines apply to tracking solutions such as Google Analytics or Facebook Pixel.

-You can find specific instructions in specialist magazines and blogs on the subject of online law.
-For European countries, I recommend the blog by Thomas Schwenke.
+You can find special instructions for this on specialist magazines and blogs on the subject of online law.
+For Germany, Austria and Switzerland I recommend the blog of Thomas Schwenke.

-If you work with external companies, you may need so-called contract processing agreements.
-These are special agreements with which your business partners ensure that your customer data is treated in accordance with data protection regulations.
-In some countries, you have to create a data protection concept and appoint appropriate data protection officers.
-The European Commission has created an information portal for all of these requirements.
-The texts are available in several languages:
+If you work with external companies, you may need so-called order processing contracts.
+These are special agreements with which your business partners guarantee that your customer data will be handled in accordance with data protection regulations.
+In some countries you have to create a data protection concept and appoint data protection officers.
+The European Commission has provided an information portal for all these requirements, the texts are available in several languages:

 Depending on how strict they are and how often they change in your country, you can easily get bogged down trying to comply with regulations.
 Such stress can easily hamper your experience of running your online shop.
 That's why I recommend outsourcing this task, more on this later on.